railpath/finance-toolkit/docs/TYPES.md

 # TypeScript Types & Schemas

-Complete documentation of all TypeScript types and Zod schemas in finlib-ts.
+Complete documentation of all TypeScript types and Zod schemas in @railpath/finance-toolkit.

 ---